-The Company participates in a multi-employer defined benefit retirement plan covering a limited number of union employees.
+The Company participates in a multi-employer defined benefit retirement plan covering a limited number of former union employees.
 Costs with respect to the noncontributory pension plan are determined actuarially and consist of current costs and amounts to amortize unrecognized prior service costs and unrecognized gains and losses.
-See Note 15 for detail on the withdrawal from this plan in future years.
+See Note 16 for detail on the Company's intention to withdraw from this plan.

 The Company also sponsors health benefit plans for its retired officers and a limited number of non-officer employees.
-The Company also sponsors a defined contribution profit sharing plan for substantially all employees.
-The Company's contribution under this plan is determined annually by the Board of Directors and charged to expense in the period in which it is earned by employees.
+The Company and its subsidiaries also sponsor defined contribution profit sharing plans for substantially all employees.
+The Company's contribution under these plans is determined annually by the Board of Directors and charged to expense in the period in which it is earned by employees.